Linux For Normies (from a normie's point of view)

 The Arch wiki has a list full of available software for Linux so make sure to check it out in case I do not provide enough information.

 a.
-The People Who Don'T Often Use A Computer
+People Who Don'T Often Use A Computer

 (People Who Use Computers For Trivial Things But Still Know A Few Basic Things Like Installing Applications)